Last Updated on May 5, 2021 by Maggie Sutton

 Step 1: Financing

 Purchasing a home might be one of the most expensive purchases you’ll ever make.
-Some people use investment platforms like the Stash app to make investments that will allow them to purchase property in 10+ years time – that’s how long some people need to plan ahead to be able to afford a house.
 On top of the cost of the house itself, there are down payments, closing costs, moving costs, property taxes, and several other costs that a first time home buyer might not know about.
 We will address some of these costs below, but the first step when determining how much home you can afford is to look at your finances.

 Your mortgage lender will ask for a couple of things from you to determine your ability and willingness to pay any loan back that you receive.
 Since lenders provide most of the types of loans to you, it is usually up to them to determine if you’re going to pay the loan back or not.